bruno-collections/.github/profile/readme.md

 # 🐾 Bruno Collections

-Welcome to the **Bruno Collections** GitHub organization — curated workflows and service demos powered by [Bruno](https://www.usebruno.com), the modern, open-source API client built for developers.
+Welcome to the **Bruno Collections** GitHub organization — workflows and service demos powered by [Bruno](https://www.usebruno.com), the modern, open-source API client built for developers.

 > 🧠 Think of this repo as a library of plug-and-play Bruno collections — whether you're exploring a new API, building out a dev workflow, or sharing how your service works, we want to have a collection for that.